Join the waitlist

-What’s more, dollar stablecoins can be used to make programmatic payments using Circle Payouts API and furthermore offer the potential for integration with smart contracts on public blockchains, which truly unleash the programmability of money.
+What’s more, dollar stablecoins can be used to make programmatic payments using Circle Payouts API and furthermore offer the potential for integration with smart contracts on public blockchains, and unleash the programmability of money.

 For a treasury department that has to execute mass payouts on a monthly basis, the programmability enabled through Circle APIs provides the benefit of being able to streamline and automate regular payments.

-Dollar stablecoins can help to streamline cash and liquidity management and reduce costs.
+Dollar stablecoins can help streamline cash and liquidity management and reduce costs.

 The programmability of dollar stablecoins also provides benefits for cash and liquidity management.

 For example, an incoming payment by a specific counterparty can trigger automated payments to sub-account wallets belonging to particular business units that deal with this counterparty.
-This would optimize internal cash flows and reduce the time spent on cash flow management that can be automatically directed by an API.
+This would optimize internal cash flows and reduce time spent on cash flow management that can be automatically directed by an API.

 Moreover, corporate treasuries can also use USDC to earn above-average yields on unused working capital and cash reserves.